loganrooks/mcp-vector-database/memory-bank/feedback/spec-pseudocode-feedback.md

+## 2025-05-09 05:32:26 - Task Completion: Synthetic Data Requirements Definition
+- **Trigger:** Completion of task: "Analyze EPUB formatting report and define requirements for a synthetic test data suite."
+- **Context:** The task involved analyzing [`docs/reports/epub_formatting_analysis_report.md`](docs/reports/epub_formatting_analysis_report.md) and creating a new specification document [`docs/qa/synthetic_data_requirements.md`](docs/qa/synthetic_data_requirements.md).
+This was based on a recommendation from the QA Tester mode [Ref: QA Tester Completion Summary 2025-05-09 05:30:01 AM, see also [`memory-bank/globalContext.md:54`](memory-bank/globalContext.md:54)].
+- **Action:**
+    1. Read and analyzed the EPUB formatting report in multiple chunks due to its length.
+    2. Created the `synthetic_data_requirements.md` document, detailing requirements for EPUB, PDF, and Markdown synthetic files, covering various formatting, content types, edge cases, desired outputs, and a proposed directory structure.
+    3. Updated `memory-bank/activeContext.md` and `memory-bank/mode-specific/spec-pseudocode.md` with details of this task.
+- **Rationale:** Following the user's task instructions and Memory Bank update protocols.
+- **Outcome:** All primary task objectives met.
+The specification document for synthetic test data is created.
+Memory Bank core files and mode-specific files updated.
+- **Follow-up:** Proceed with `attempt_completion`.
 ## 2025-04-28 03:48:29 - User Intervention: Failed to Request Commit Before Completion
 - **Trigger:** User denied `attempt_completion` call.
 - **Context:** After generating all Tier 0 pseudocode files and updating the Memory Bank, I proceeded directly to `attempt_completion` without first requesting the Git commit as required by the task's "Version Control" instructions.